radiant-rstats/radiant.data/inst/app/tools/help/transform.Rmd

 #### Reorder or remove levels

 If a (single) variable of type `factor` is selected in `Select variable(s)`, choose `Reorder/Remove levels` from the `Transformation type` drop-down to reorder and/or remove levels.
 Drag-and-drop levels to reorder them or click the $\times$ to remove them.
 Note that, by default, removing one or more levels will introduce missing values in the data.
 If you prefer to recode the removed levels into a new level, for example "other", simply type "other" in the `Replacement level name` input box and press `return`.
 If the resulting factor levels appear as intended, press `Store` to commit the changes.
-To temporarily exclude levels from the data use the `Filter` box (see the help file linked in the <a href="https://radiant-rstats.github.io/docs/data/view.html" target="_blank">_Data > View_</a> tab).
+To temporarily exclude levels from the data use the `Filter data` box (see the help file linked in the <a href="https://radiant-rstats.github.io/docs/data/view.html" target="_blank">_Data > View_</a> tab).

 #### Rename